smcclab/nime25/call.md

 We invite submissions of new scholarly and creative works in the following categories:

-*   Paper (6000-, 4000-, and 2000-word lengths)
+- Paper (6000-, 4000-, and 2000-word lengths)

-*   Music (live performance, installation, remote)
+- Music (live performance, installation, remote)

-*   Workshop
+- Workshop

-All NIME submissions are made through CMT and use the NIME Template.
+All NIME submissions are made through CMT (link TBA) and use the NIME Template: <https://github.com/NIME-conference/nime-template>.
 We encourage submitters to use the LaTeX templates and tools such as Overleaf where possible.

 Submission deadlines and specific information for each category of submission can be found below.